Contact us

 Monaco: +377 97 97 58 00 (9/12am - 2/5pm)

-A family resemblance not always welcome, even in an era of uncertainty
+A family resemblance not always welcome, even in an era with no similarities with the past

-For many, summer is an opportunity to get away and recharge.
+For many, summer is an opportunity to get away and recharge their batteries.
 Some take advantage of the long summer holidays to seek a bit of exoticism, sometimes by discovering a country on the other side of the world.
-Others, on the contrary, prefer to return to places they are particularly fond of.
+Others, on the contrary, prefer to return to places they love.
 This latter option naturally leads us to the concept of familiarity bias, a common tendency among investors who disproportionately favor what they already know.

 Familiarity bias: a pillar of the cognitive bias family

-Unsurprisingly, the more students felt in their comfort zone (for example, complex questions about their own university rather than another American state’s, or about the distance between two cities including their own rather than two cities in Asia, etc.), the more they preferred to bet based on their knowledge gather than leave it to the randomness of a lottery (507.12 to bet on a familiar subject and only $5.96 for an unfamiliar one.
-These rigorous experiments, whose results may seem intuitive, marked an important turning point by precisely quantifying, at 20%, this “competence premium” (as termed by the authors).
+Unsurprisingly, the more students felt in their comfort zone (for example, complex questions about their own university rather than another American state’s, or about the distance between two cities including their own rather than two cities in Asia, etc.), the more they preferred to bet based on their knowledge rather than leave it to the randomness of a lottery.
+But the main finding is the « premium » that students are ready to pay to give an answer based on their knowledge vs the lottery.
+While students are ready to pay 7.12$ to bet on a topic they are familiar with, they only offer 5.96$ for a topic they feel they are not familiar with.
+These rigorous experiments, whose results may seem intuitive, marked an important turning point by precisely quantifying, at 20%, this “competence premium” (as defined by the authors).
 Thus, we are willing to bet more when we feel competent in a field, even if our judgment is more ambiguous than a binary probability.

 Becoming familiar with its impact on our investment decisions

-In times of uncertainty, clinging to assets we are familiar with seems even more natural.
+In times of uncertainty, limiting our investment to assets we are familiar with seems even more natural.
 But even in turbulent times, the inclination toward familiarity too often fuels a mistaken perception of reality, affecting our decision-making.

 First, because we tend to underestimate the risk and overestimate the return potential of an asset class (or an asset itself, such as a stock) we consider ourselves knowledgeable about.
 Here we find the “competence premium”, which threatens a rational risk/return approach by encouraging excessive risk-taking linked to supposed expertise.